gbc-collib/gbc-collib.github.io/_posts/2024-08-22-tech-round-up.md

 ## End of React?
 A stir was caused on web development communities online(when isn't it) when an article was released proposing a new era of javascript may be approaching.
 Stating companies may begin leaving giants like react behind.
-This is exciting news, many companies that will save a lot of time migrating enterprise website that still ran jquery and vanilla js.
+This is exciting news, many companies that will save a lot of time since they were still using server side rendering.
+Still?
+Already?
+Who's to say.
 ### What's the alternative?
 This can be seen as new technology like HTMX has generated a lot of intrigue for what C#'s MVC Core has been doing for years, server side rendering.
 The era of the Single Page Application